-A bridge can be defined as a structure which is built to span any physical object like river, road etc. and provide a passage.
+A bridge can be defined as a structure which is built to span any physical object like rivers, roads etc. and provide a passage.
 Common types of bridges are Beam bridges, Suspension Bridges, Cantilever Bridges, Truss Bridges, Arch Bridges and Cable stayed Bridges.

 Quick Facts about Beam Bridges: –

 - The Lake Ponchartrain Causewayis the world’s longest bridge.
 It is also a beam bridge.

-- A beam bridge should never extend more than 250 feet.
-If there is a need to build a longer bridge then it will result in a series of bridges joined together.
+Beam bridges are not always in the single span.
+Multiple piers can be used to support multiple spans.
+A beam bridge should never extend more than 250 feet without additional support structures in the middle section.
+If there is a need to build a longer bridge, then it will result in a series of bridges joined together.

 Cite This Page

 You may cut-and-paste the below MLA and APA citation examples:

 Declan, Tobin. " Fun Facts for Kids about Beam Bridges ."
 Easy Science for Kids, Nov 2020.
 Web.
 30 Nov 2020. < https://easyscienceforkids.com/beam-bridges-fun-facts/ >.

 Tobin, Declan.
 (2020).
 Fun Facts for Kids about Beam Bridges.
 Easy Science for Kids.
 Retrieved from https://easyscienceforkids.com/beam-bridges-fun-facts/

 We've recently added